MyEtherWallet/knowledge-base-v3/example/content/Offline/[WIP] How-does-it-ensure-that-it-doesnt-give-different-people-the-same-key.md

 /*
-Title: WIP] How does it ensure that it doesn't give different people the same key?
+Title: Ensuring MyEtherWallet Does Not Generate Same Key
 Sort: 2
 */

+"How does it ensure that it doesn't give different people the same key?"

 https://ethereum.stackexchange.com/questions/4299/account-uniqueness-guaranteed